bpanel-org/bpanel-docs/docs/quick-start.md

   <a class="button" href="https://www.docker.com/get-docker">Get Docker</a>
 </p>

-To spin up your app server, a bcoin node on regtest, and mine 101 blocks (and generate lots of fake Satoshi for you to play with), navigate to your repo and run:
+To spin up your app server, a bcoin node on regtest, and mine 101 blocks (and generate lots of fake Satoshis for you to play with), navigate to your repo and run:

 ### Start bPanel
 1. `npm i`